mpontoc/picaroon-core/README.md

 How to use

-For you can use the picaroon-core is necessary create a project like the example on my other directory [picaroon-test-example](https://github.com/mpontoc/picaroon-test-example)
+For you can use the picaroon-core is necessary to create a project like an example on my other directory.
+[picaroon-test-example](https://github.com/mpontoc/picaroon-test-example)